AdyKalra/aws-azure-trends/Architecting for Reliability on AWS.md

   * **AWS Security Token Service (STS)** is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).

+ * **IAM Best Practices**
+   * Lock Away Your AWS Account Root User Access Keys
+   * Create Individual IAM Users
+   * Use Groups to Assign Permissions to IAM Users
+   * Grant Least Privilege
+   * Get Started Using Permissions with AWS Managed Policies
+   * Use Customer Managed Policies Instead of Inline Policies
+   * Use Access Levels to Review IAM Permissions
+   * Configure a Strong Password Policy for Your Users
+   * Enable MFA
+   * Use Roles for Applications That Run on Amazon EC2 Instances
+   * Use Roles to Delegate Permissions
+   * Do Not Share Access Keys
+   * Rotate Credentials Regularly
+   * Remove Unnecessary Credentials
+   * Use Policy Conditions for Extra Security
+   * Monitor Activity in Your AWS Account